apache/dubbo-website/content/en/overview/notices/admin.md

 linkTitle: "Dubbo Admin Security"
 weight: 4
 type: docs
-description: "Use Dubbo Admin more securely"
+description: "Using Dubbo Admin more securely"
 ---

-In order to facilitate the use of Dubbo, Dubbo officially provides the Dubbo Admin console to facilitate the management of Dubbo applications.
+To facilitate the use of Dubbo, the official Dubbo team provides the Dubbo Admin console to manage Dubbo applications.

-## Risk
+## Risks

-Dubbo Admin has query and call permissions for the entire cluster by default, so it needs to be used with more caution in the online environment.
-In addition, in order to reduce the risk of arbitrary access to Dubbo Admin, Dubbo Admin also provides a simple authentication mechanism.
-To make Dubbo Admin more secure, please refer to the documentation below.
+Dubbo Admin by default has the permission to query and invoke the entire cluster, so it must be used more cautiously in a production environment.
+Additionally, to reduce the risk of arbitrary access to Dubbo Admin, a simple authentication mechanism is provided.
+To make Dubbo Admin more secure, please refer to the following documentation.

-## Authentication scheme
+## Authentication Scheme

-Dubbo Admin provides a login mechanism based on username and password by default, and authenticates based on JWT Token during the request process.
-From the perspective of convenience for beginners, Dubbo Admin includes a default username, password, and JWT Secret Token.
+Dubbo Admin by default provides a login mechanism based on username and password, and uses JWT Token for authentication during requests.
+To make it beginner-friendly, Dubbo Admin includes a default username, password, and JWT Secret Token.

-> **Since Dubbo Admin is publicly released, the default username, password, and JWT Secret Token are all public.
+> **Because Dubbo Admin is publicly distributed, the default username, password, and JWT Secret Token are also public.
-In your production environment, be sure to change the default username, password, and JWT Secret Token.**
+In your production environment, please be sure to replace the default username, password, and JWT Secret Token.**

-## How to change the default username, password, and JWT Secret Token
+## How to Replace the Default Username, Password, and JWT Secret Token

-For users who package and deploy directly based on Java code, they can directly modify the following configuration in `dubbo-admin-server/src/main/resources/application.properties`:
+For users who package and deploy directly based on Java code, you can modify the following configurations in `dubbo-admin-server/src/main/resources/application.properties`:

 ```properties
 admin.root.user.name=root